FosRexx/paisa-to-cashew/README.md

 # paisa-to-cashew
 > [!NOTE]
+> If you have the old Paisa v6 or older backup, please use the paisa-to-cashew-old.py script.
+>
-> This script is currently outdated and does not work with Paisa v7.x.x and above backups.
+> ~~This script is currently outdated and does not work with Paisa v7.x.x and above backups.~~
 > The JSON backup format has changed between Paisa v6.x.x and Paisa v7.x.x.
-This script was originally designed for v6.x.x and is incompatible with the new format.
+The paisa-to-cashew-old.py script was originally designed for v6.x.x and is incompatible with the new format.

 Convert the json backup data from the [Paisa](https://github.com/h4h13/paisa-app) expense manager to a CSV format compatible with [Cashew](https://github.com/jameskokoska/Cashew)